udexon/DUNIIX/DU001_Phoshell.md

 6. This article describes the development of some of the additional DUNIIX modules required to complete a DUDE transaction.
 We introduce Phoshell, a very light weight metaprogramming shell environment that is embeddable as a function in any known programming language or application platform, based on Phoscript, which in turn is derived and inspired by the Forth programming language.

+We demonstrate how Phoshell may simplify step (3) above, a seemingly trivial but crucial step, which cannot be avoided due to historical development of incompatible software ecosystems (web, back-end, desktop).
+As such, the significance of Phoshell is more than this trivial example, as we wish to illustrate its applications to unify software development across historically incompatible ecosystems.

 The following screenshots illustrate how a Donor Mr. Anyone may _make a cryptographically binding promise_ to donate USD 10 to Mr. Udexon, the owner of this GitHub account: